zoylendt/zoylendt.github.io/content/Braindump/imgbrd-grabber automation.md

 Functions:
 - [ ] load: load YAML file with tags that should be searched
 - [ ] scan: search R34-API for posts (based on YAML file), optionally abort if posts are returned that are already in DB
-    - save metadata to SQLite DB (tags, date, hash, ext, downloaded?, szuru?, ...)
+    - save metadata to SQLite DB (tags, date, hash, ext, downloaded?, szuru?, ...) -> see below
-    - ...
+    - problem: API returns all tags not sorted by tag type -> maybe query tag-API for each tag?
 - [ ] sort: get list of not yet downloaded posts, sort by date (download oldest first)
 - [ ] download (run these steps for each single post)
     - get current metadata (in case of changes since last scrape), update in DB